vseryakov/backendjs/README.md

 this is the only way to ensure the body is not modified when not using query parameters.

 See [web/js/bkjs.js](https://github.com/vseryakov/backendjs/blob/master/web/js/bkjs.js) function `bkjs.createSignature` or
-[api.js](https://github.com/vseryakov/backendjs/blob/master/api.js) function `api.createSignature` for the JavaScript implementations.
+[api.js](https://github.com/vseryakov/backendjs/blob/master/api/auth.js) function `api.createSignature` for the JavaScript implementations.

-There is also native iOS implementation [Bkjs.m](https://raw.githubusercontent.com/vseryakov/backendjs-ios/master/BKjs.m).

 ### Authentication API